What we do

 Partisan’s Principles

-Partisan’s principles, the 4R’s, have been specifically chosen to enable us to pull away from the capitalist and colonial systems that have been recreating the inequalities and harms we see in the world today (in particular for our marginalised and racialised communities) and towards a more equitable and collaborative future.
+These are our pillars, and have been chosen to help us to pull away from capitalist and colonial systems that recreate inequalities and harms in the world today (in particular for marginalised and racialised communities).

-Why we need them?
+Why do we need the 4 Rs?

-• The principles are giving us the drivers
+• The principles give us drivers

 • We want to learn through our work about what is needed